Comments - Users and mentions

 # Return `users`[{ name: "Marc", avatar: "https://example.com/marc.png" }, { name: "Pierre", avatar: "https://example.com/pierre.png" }]

-Add a property named resolveUsers to your LiveblocksProvider where you can return this information.
+To do this, add a property named resolveUsers to your LiveblocksProvider where you can return this information.

 <LiveblocksProvider authEndpoint="/api/liveblocks-auth" resolveUsers={async ({ userIds }) => { // ["marc@example.com", ...] console.log(userIds);

-// Get users from your back end const users = await (userIds);
+// Get users from your back-end const users = await (userIds);

 // [{ name: "Marc", avatar: "https://example.com/marc.png" }, ...] console.log(users);